carbonblack/cb-event-forwarder/README.md

 EDR needs to be restarted if any you change any variables in `/etc/cb/cb.conf` by executing `/usr/share/cb/cbservice cb-enterprise restart`.

-If you are configuring the cb-event-forwarder on a EDR cluster, the `DatastoreBroadcastEventTypes` and/or `EnableSolrBinaryInfoNotifications` settings must be distributed to the `/etc/cb/cb.conf` configuration file on all minion nodes and the cluster stopped and started using the `/usr/share/cb/cbcluster stop && /usr/share/cb/cbcluster start` command.
+If you are configuring the cb-event-forwarder on a EDR cluster, the `EnableRawSensorDataBroadcast=True` and/or `EnableSolrBinaryInfoNotifications` settings must be distributed to the `/etc/cb/cb.conf` configuration file on all minion nodes and the cluster stopped and started using the `/usr/share/cb/cbcluster stop && /usr/share/cb/cbcluster start` command.